Shortlisted for the Pushkin House Russian Book Prize 2018

 The beautifully illustrated, heartbreaking story of an innocent man in a Soviet gulag, told for the first time in English.

 One fateful day in 1934, a husband arranged to meet his wife under the colonnade of the Bolshoi theatre.
 As she waited for him in vain, he was only a few hundred metres away, in a cell in the notorious Lubyanka prison.

 Less than a year before, Alexey Wangenheim – a celebrated meteorologist – had been hailed by Stalin as a national hero.
 But following his sudden arrest, he was exiled to a gulag, forced to spend his remaining years on an island in the frozen north, along with thousands of other political prisoners.

-Stalin’s Meteorologist is the fascinating and deeply moving account of an innocent man and his family caught up in the brutality of Soviet paranoia, and a timely reminder of the human consequences of political extremism.
+Stalin’s Meteorologist is the thrilling and deeply moving account of an innocent man caught up in the brutality of Soviet paranoia.
+It's a timely reminder of the human consequences of political extremism.